appacademy/jump-start/part4/part4.md

 ### Example Exercise

-####

-Imagine you're in an interview and you wrote the following code:
+Imagine you wrote the following code:

 ```ruby
 def is_palindrome?(word)